khalid-hussain/shaheen/chap9.md

 despair then I assure you that that day is not far when our flag would be hoisted, once again, over the parliaments of Cordova and Seville."

-"You must be knowing that the first mujahid of Islam to this country, Tariq Bin Ziyad, came with a group of a handful of men.
+"You must be knowing that the first mujahid of Islam to this country, Tariq bin Ziyad, came with a group of a handful of men.
 The orders given to him by his general were only to survey the situation of the country and return.
 But as soon as he set foot on the shores of Hispania, this mujahid changed his